-Former Dragon swimmer Katie Diiro is in her fourth year as a member of the Minnesota State University Moorhead swimming and diving coach staff in 2013-14.
+Former Dragon swimmer Katie Diiro is in her fifth year as a member of the Minnesota State University Moorhead swimming and diving coach staff in 2014-15.

 Diiro is the Dragons' lead recruiter and helps coach both the IM and sprint groups.
 She is also the Dragon Swim School Co-Assistant Director.

 Diiro was a member of the MSUM swimming and diving team from 2003-05 and 2006-07.
 She returned to the Dragon program in 2010 as an assistant coach.

 While studying at MSU Moorhead, Diiro received numerous awards including the Dragon Spirit Award twice for the Swimming and Diving team.
 She is a former school, pool and alumni meet record holder in the 50 freestyle (2005) and former school and pool record holder in the 200 medley, 400 freestyle 200 freestyle and 800 freestyle relays.
 She also was a multiple-time Female Dragon Athlete of the Week.

 Diiro graduated Magna Cum Laude in 2007 from MSUM with a B.A. in Film Studies.
 In her senior year, Diiro was awarded the sole Academic Achievement Award given to one senior in high academic standing from the Film Studies Department.

 Diiro has also displayed her talents as an independent filmmaker, producing over 50 projects, beginning during her time as a student at MSUM.
 She is currently working on a documentary from her time spent at a clinic in Tanzania, Africa in the summer of 2011.

 Prior to arriving at MSUM, Diiro starred at Brainerd High School, where she was the captain of the swimming, hockey and golf teams.
 She was named the Brainerd Senior High School Female Athlete of the Year in 2002-03 and set multiple school and section records during her career.
 She was a three-time state meet participant as well.